 - Prairie Moon Nursery has a wonderful website where you can plug in the Latin name of over 700 different plants and it will show you in-depth information, including native range, the site conditions species are adapted to, how to propagate, and more.

-So there you have it: the happy news that there is indeed room for a few well-chosen exotics in a garden that supports wildlife.
+As a lover of lilacs, it’s happy news that there is indeed room for a few well-chosen exotics in a garden that supports wildlife.
 And you have a number of great resources to explore, too.

 But before saying ‘bye for now, I’d love to hear from you!